Newtown, Connecticut: History

 In 1705, English colonists purchased the Townsite from the Pohtatuck Indians, a branch of the Pasgussett.
 It was originally known as Quanneapague.
 Settled by migrants from Stratford and incorporated in 1711, Newtown residents had many business and trading ties with the English.
 It was a stronghold of Tory sentiment during the early Revolutionary War.
 Late in the war, French General Rochambeau and his troops encamped there in 1781 during their celebrated march on their way to the siege of Yorktown, Virginia, which ended the Revolution.

 An important crossroads throughout its early history, the village of Hawleyville briefly emerged as a railroad center.
 The town's population grew to over 4,000 c.
 1881.
 In the following decades, the population dwindled to a low of 2,635 in 1930 before again growing.

 Local industry has included the manufacture of furniture, tea bags, combs, fire hoses, folding boxes, buttons, and hats, as well as farming, and mica and feldspar mining.
 The game of "Scrabble" was developed here by James Brunot.

 From the period of highway development and suburbanization following World War II, the town has developed as a suburb of Danbury, with many people also commuting to Norwalk, Stamford, and Bridgeport.

 The Newtown Bee

 The local newspaper, The Newtown Bee has been the hometown media outlet since June 1877, under Publisher John Pearce of Bethel.
 The Smith family purchased the newspaper in 1881 and has continuously operated it since that time.

 Sandy Hook Elementary School shooting

-On December 14, 2012, Adam Lanza shot and killed his mother in her home and then drove to Sandy Hook Elementary School where he killed 20 children and six adult staff.
+On December 14, 2012, Adam Lanza shot and killed his mother in her home and then drove to Sandy Hook Elementary School where he killed 20 grade one children and six adult staff.
 He committed suicide when police arrived at the school.

-Lanza suffered from severe mental illness which was left untreated.
+Lanza suffered from severe mental illness and isolation.
 The event reignited a debate regarding access to firearms by people with mental illness and gun laws in the United States.